 So, How Do You Get Results?

-Sadly, we’ve got no answers for the Oilers (well at least not educated ones), but for digital marketing, organizations should patiently work at building a cohesive set of tools and tactics that work together in an ongoing fashion, instead of depending on one star player.
+Sadly, we’ve got no answers for the Oilers (well at least not educated ones), but for digital marketing, organizations should patiently work at building a cohesive set of tools and tactics that work together in an ongoing fashion, instead of depending on the one-star player.

 1. Start with a strategy